What is NOT statutory to include on the Single Central Record?

 Similarly, designated safeguarding leads must record training dates, but it is not required to be recorded on your SCR.

-SCR Tracker has the functionality to record the above information if you would like to keep all of your checks in one place.
+Sign In Central Record has the functionality to record the above information if you would like to keep all of your checks in one place.

-See more here - Add a Section
+See more here - How to Set Up a Staff Training Section

 You must use your professional judgment to decide what level of supervision each visitor should have.